2) BLOCKING PTSD SYMPTOMS, WITH ACUPRESSURE

 BLOCKING INTRUSIVE THOUGHTS

-To proceed with our self-healing, we learn how to block the intrusive thoughts and memories responsible for generating PTSD symptoms, such as insomnia and nightmares.
+To proceed with our self-healing, we learn how to block the intrusive thoughts and memories responsible for generating PTSD (post-traumatic stress disorder) symptoms, such as insomnia and nightmares.

 In Video 2, entitled “Emotional Meridians” we outline a number of spots on the head and torso that correspond to several important acupuncture points used in traditional Chinese medicine.
 Stimulating such points, while bringing troubling situations to mind can be effective in the treatment of anxiety disorders, such as panic attacks, phobias, and PTSD.